eXponential FAmily Dynamical Systems (XFADS): Large-scale nonlinear Gaussian state-space modeling: Background

-and introduce learnable function approximators that amortize inference by mapping $\vz_{t-1}$ and $\vy_{t:T}$ to the parameters of $q(\vz_t\mid\vz_{t-1})$.
-This conveniently enables sampling the trajectory $\vz_{1:T}$ from the approximate posterior using the reparameterization trick in order to evaluate the ELBO,
+and introduce learnable function approximators to amortize inference by mapping $\vz_{t-1}$ and $\vy_{t:T}$ to the parameters of $q(\vz_t\mid\vz_{t-1})$.
+This makes it simple to sample $\vz_{1:T}$ from the approximate posterior (using the reparameterization trick) and evaluate the ELBO (a.k.a. negative variational free energy),